dotnet/docs/docs/architecture/microservices/architect-microservice-container-applications/resilient-high-availability-microservices.md

 You also have the option of using an excellent open-source library called Beat Pulse, available on [GitHub](https://github.com/Xabaril/BeatPulse) and as a [NuGet package](https://www.nuget.org/packages/BeatPulse/).
 This library also does health checks, with a twist, it handles two types of checks:

-- **Liveness**: Checks if the microservice is alive, that is, if it’s able to accept requests and respond.
+- **Liveness**: Checks if the microservice is alive, that is, if it's able to accept requests and respond.
-- **Readiness**: Checks if the microservice's dependencies (Database, queue services, etc.) are themselves ready, so the microservice can do what it’s supposed to do.
+- **Readiness**: Checks if the microservice's dependencies (Database, queue services, etc.) are themselves ready, so the microservice can do what it's supposed to do.

 ### Using diagnostics and logs event streams